Today’s Pour Decision is the classic Pinot Gris from Red Rooster. Red Rooster is a winery located in the Okanagan Valley.

 And she also offers necklaces; the crystal spheres are my favorite design.
 And I have a few pairs of earrings, both dangling and stud designs.

 I can’t recommend Siobhan enough if you are looking for unique, handmade jewelry.
-Use the code Kelsey15 for 15% off your order of jewelry from her website or email her about a custom piece.
+Visit her website for more from Autumn Jade Studio.

 I am incredibly lucky to surround myself with strong, bold, ambitious women.
 Today’s Brand Feature highlights Bolt Beauty.
 Bolt Beauty is owned and operated out of Calgary by my dear friend, Jane.
 Jane and I met when she joined the news team at my office.
 And while our time as co-workers was brief, I am thankful for the friendship that came from it.
 And also, Oh my god.
 Look at her!
 Stunning Goddess Best Friend.